mike-weiner/display-event-locations-tec/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin works with The Events Calendar by Modern Tribe.
-It changes the popup on the month view to include the event's location in the popup.
+It changes the popup on the month view to include the event's location within the popup.

 == Description ==